The 50th Reunion Tour: Ending controversy

-Asked in May 2012, what the future holds beyond the tour, Mike Love stated that "We're looking at our present and future.
+Asked in May 2012 about the group's future beyond the tour, Mike Love stated that "We're looking at our present and future.
 I think we're going to be doing this again with Brian for a long time."
-Wilson said that he is already thinking of the next Beach Boys album, which he would make after the tour.
+Wilson said that he was already thinking of the next Beach Boys album, which he would make after the tour.
 "This time I would like to do some rock n' roll", Wilson said.
 "I would like it to be a bit harder and faster".
-In Love's 2016 memoir, he wrote that the end of the reunion came partly as a result from interference from Brian's wife and manager Melinda Ledbetter.
+In Love's 2016 memoir, he wrote that the end of the reunion came partly as a result of interference from Brian's wife and manager Melinda Ledbetter.
 Love added that during the performances, she attempted to install an autotune unit on each of the band members' microphones.
 This was the beginning of some backstage quarrels between Love and Ledbetter, which ended with his stipulating that she be banned from rehearsals until the tour was over.

 Announcement

 On June 1, 2012, Love received an e-mail from Ledbetter stating "no more shows for Wilson".
 Love, who is obligated by his license of the Beach Boys name to maintain revenue flow to Brother Records, then began accepting invitations for when the reunion was over.
 Johnston told reporter Mark Dillon in mid-June that the current tour was "a one-time event.
-You’re not going to see this next year.
-I'm busy next year doing my thing with Mike.”
-On June 25, Ledbetter sent another e-mail asking to disregard her last message, but by then, Love says, "it was too late.
+You're not going to see this next year.
+I'm busy next year doing my thing with Mike."
+On June 25, Ledbetter sent another e-mail asking to disregard her last message, but by then, according to Love, "it was too late.
 We had booked other concerts, and promoters had begun selling tickets."
 The next day, Love announced additional touring dates that would not feature Wilson.
 Wilson then denied knowledge of these new dates.

 In July, Love stated, "There's talk of us going and doing a return to the Grammys next year, and there's talk about doing another album together.
 There's nothing in stone, but there's a lot of ideas being floated around.
 So after this year, after completing the 50th anniversary reunion, we'll entertain doing some more studio work and see what we can come up with and can do in the future."
-Love said that Wilson and producer Joe Thomas had over 80 hours of material recorded much of it culled from material they were working on around the time of Wilson's 1998 Imagination album that "were always songs he had earmarked for the Beach Boys."
-He further added that the label is stoked about what is happening and is pushing for more music and more tour dates.
+Love said that Wilson and producer Joe Thomas had over 80 hours of material recorded, much of it culled from material they had been working on around the time of Wilson's 1998 Imagination album that "were always songs he had earmarked for the Beach Boys."
+He further added that the label was "stoked" about what was happening and were pushing for more music and tour dates.